 Beginning on August 8, 2021 Carson City Health and Human Services COVID-19 Disease Investigation Team began prioritizing pediatric and school staff associated cases to assist schools in their role in providing safe environment for students and staff.
-From October 3- October 16, 2021, the Carson City Health and Human Services COVID-19 Disease Investigation Team was able to attempt contact with thirty percent of school associated cases within twenty-four hours and successfully contacted seventy percent during this two-week period.
-Additionally, they were able to attempt contact with eleven percent of all cases in the two-week period within twenty-four hours and successfully contacted twenty-seven percent.
+From October 31- November 13, 2021, the Carson City Health and Human Services COVID-19 Disease Investigation Team was able to attempt contact with sixty-eight percent of school associated cases within twenty-four hours.
+Additionally, they were able to attempt contact with twenty-three percent of all cases in the two-week period within twenty-four hours and successfully contacted forty-three percent.
 The Investigation Team continues to utilize the more expanded investigation to collect information such as symptomology, medical history, and refocused exposure questions.
 As always, the information reported here is based on preliminary laboratory findings and completed survey investigations and does not necessarily represent all cases during this two-week period.

 CCHHS continues to partner with the Nevada Resilience Project, who reaches out to cases, close contacts, and other members of the community impacted by COVID-19 that were identified as having challenges associated with the pandemic including, but not limited to, managing work or school, social isolation, mental health, and resource navigation.
-During this two-week period, the Resilience Ambassadors identified fifteen individuals, families, or organizational groups that could benefit from their services and have done several community events.
+During this two-week period, the Resilience Ambassadors identified twenty-five individuals, families, or organizational groups that could benefit from their services and have done several community events.